- Real Estate

 “I don’t think people should be surprised if they see us two or three or four times a year,” Singh said.
 “We’re always driving through.”

 Intervals of clouds and sunshine.
-High 71F.
-Winds NW at 15 to 25 mph.
+A stray shower or thunderstorm is possible.
+High 96F.
+Winds S at 15 to 25 mph.

 Traveling investor Paul Singh stopped in Sioux Falls last week.
 Here’s what he thought.